pnp/PnP/OfficeDevPnP.Core/ProvisioningSchema-2015-05.md

 Attibute|Type|Description
 --------|----|-----------
-ContentTypeID|pnp:ContentTypeId|The value of the ContentTypeID to bind, required attribute Default|xsd:boolean|Declares if the Content Type should be the default Content Type in the list or library, optional attribute
+ContentTypeID|ContentTypeId|The value of the ContentTypeID to bind, required attribute Default|xsd:boolean|Declares if the Content Type should be the default Content Type in the list or library, optional attribute
 <a name="featureslist"></a>
 ###FeaturesList